-Foot bunions develop when the toe changes position, gradually pushing inwards which creates a lump on the side of the foot.
+Foot bunions develop when the toe changes position, gradually pushing inwards which creates a hard, painful lump on the side of the foot.

-Whilst there is no specific cure for bunions, aka hallus valugs, there are a number of things that can really help.
+Bunions treatment aims to reduce the symptoms associated with bunions such as pain and swelling, as well as preventing the progression of the deformity.
+Whilst there is no specific cure for bunions there are a number of things that can really help.

 Here, we will start by looking at a whole range of non-surgical bunions treatment.
 We will then go on to look at the surgical options.
 If you want to know more about bunions and how they develop, visit the bunions overview.

 One of the simplest bunions treatments is to switch to flat, wide fitting shoes.
 This reduces the pressure on the area which not only helps relieve symptoms, it can also help slow or even halt the progression.

 Whilst it might sound too good to be to true, studies have shown a real correlation between shoe wearing and the condition.
 In non-western countries where people either go barefoot, or wear unrestrictive footwear, the prevalence of bunions is approximately 3% of the general population.
 In western countries, the figure is ten times that with approximately 30% of the population affected.

 Toe stretchers are also good bunions treatments.
 They fit in-between the toes, helping to spread them apart and to stretch the muscles and ligaments around the toes.
 This helps to improve the alignment and flexibility of the toes and to relieve pain.
-They are designed to be used when you are sitting down or sleeping, rather than for when you are up and about.
+Toe stretchers are designed to be used when you are sitting down or sleeping, rather than for when you are up and about.

 You doctor may prescribe or recommend over-the-counter medication to reduce the pain and inflammation as part of your bunions treatment.
 Whilst medication isn't a cure for hallux valgus, it can help reduce the symptoms to allow you to get on with your normal activities.

 Bunion splint correctors work by realigning the bones in your foot, straightening out the toe, as shown in this x-ray.
 This helps to reduce pressure on the affected toes and relieve pain.

-There are various different types of corrector splints on the market including ones for daytime use and others for night-time wear - find out more in the bunion splint section.
+There are various different types of corrector splints on the market including ones for daytime use and others for night-time wear - find out loads more in the bunion splint section.

 Ice is another simple yet effective bunions treatment.
-Applying ice packs to the foot helps to reduce pain and inflammation and can really help after you have been on your feet for long periods.
+Applying ice packs to the foot helps to reduce bunion pain and inflammation and can really help after you have been on your feet for long periods.

-Conservative treatments help to reduce the symptoms but they cannot undo changes in the bone to fully correct the condition.
-If the pain becomes severe and it starts to affect your daily life, then an operation may be the best option to correct a hallux abducto valgus.
+Conservative bunions treatments help to reduce the symptoms but they cannot undo changes in the bone to fully correct the condition.
+If bunion pain becomes severe and it starts to affect your daily life, then an operation may be the best option to correct a hallux abducto valgus.

-Surgery takes place either under local or general anaesthetic and takes about one hour.
+Bunion surgery takes place either under local or general anaesthetic and takes about one hour.
 You can find out more about the different types of surgery in the bunion operation section.

-take a few months before you are able to wear normal shoes again.
+Recovery from bunion surgery usually takes approximately 6-8 weeks but swelling often lasts longer and it may take a few months before you are able to wear normal shoes again.
 Full recovery can take up to a year.

-You can find out more in the bunion surgery recovery section.
+You can find out loads more, including our top tips in the bunion surgery recovery section.

 Bunion operations are successful in approximately 85% of cases, but it is vital not to go back to wearing ill-fitting shoes else the problem is likely to return.